TooTallNate/node-time/README.md

 ### Extending the global `Date` object

-`node-time` provides a convenient `time.Date` object, which is it's own Date constructor independent from your own (or the global) Date object.
+`node-time` provides a convenient `time.Date` object, which is its own Date constructor independent from your own (or the global) Date object.
 There are often times, however, when you would like the benefits of node-time on *all* Date instances.
 To extend the global Date object, simply pass it in as an argument to